Dear Debt Adviser,

 I have a truck payment of $615 a month.
 I have about 13 more payments left with an annual percentage rate of 7 percent.
 For some dumb reason, I financed my truck for six years.
-I also have a credit card with a balance transfer of about $8,800 at an introductory rate of zero percent through August 2009.
+I also have a balance transfer credit card with about $8,800 at an introductory rate of zero percent through August 2009.
 After the intro rate, the APR will be around 7 percent.

 I feel that I should try and pay the truck off first, then use the extra $615 and put it toward my credit card.
 My wife thinks I should try and pay my credit card off first, then worry about my truck.

 What is the best way to handle my debt?